sauce-archives/isign/docs/keys_and_certificates.rst

 Your keys and certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+If you need to create a new key or cert, or change the existing ones we
+are using, here's how.

 If you intend to use this account to sign apps for later testing with
 Appium, it's important that everything in this account be for
 "Developer", not "Distribution".
 At this moment, Appium uses Instruments